I’m celebrating, a little. It’s been one year since my abortion. I survived; further, I’m even happy.

 I need to have respect for my past self who was not prepared for a baby.
 I can question her, but I must have love for her.
 I was younger then, a different person, a girl who is now a Woman.

 I speak now from the point of view of a woman who’s had her wedding, honeymoon, and other experiences that I wanted and deserved before adding the responsibility of a baby… irreplaceable experiences that I am so, so happy with.

 There is not a way to simply “move on” after an abortion.
 It changed me.
 But even with remaining sadness and uncertainty around it, I like my life and I’m grateful for it.
 There was no clear answer to the complicated question, “should I carry this unplanned, unwanted pregnancy?”
 There were tremendous consequences either way, and I have lived them.

 If this year has taught me anything, it’s “Embrace the backup plan.”
 Your abortion can be a big part of your story – a sad, troubling, complicated one – without being “right” or “wrong”, and without ruining your life.

 We are women and these are our stories – powerful, sad stories of our sensitivity and strength.

-I’m celebrating our complicated lives today.
+One year later, I’m celebrating our complicated lives today.
 Sending love to you all.